 We then read 'Pumpkin Jack' by Will Hubbell, about a boy who watched his Jack O' Lantern rot in the ground and then tended the seeds that germinated to grow them into new pumpkins for Jack O' Lanterns the following year.
 We sealed a small and a large Jack 'O Lantern into our 'Curiosity Cuboid' and the children predicted what would happen to them.
 We talked about what rotting might look like and they predicted which one would rot first.
 The children have been fascinated by the changes that have been observing in our pumpkins as they have watched the 'mould like white shaving foam' appear on the smaller pumpkin and the larger pumpkin become 'saggy', 'squishy', 'squashy' and 'juicy'!

-Maths: In Maths, Wrens and Robins have been recalling the numbers 1-3, exploring the composition of those numbers and looking at one more / one less.
+Maths: In Maths, Wrens and Robins have been recalling the numbers 1-4.
+We have been exploring the composition of those numbers and have been comparing quantities.
 We have also been learning about 2D shapes.